codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 995 words; Published: October 22, 2019
+      Length: 995 words; Published: Oct 2019

    .. rst-class:: list-abstract

-      Tables with key columns that use the ``AUTO_INCREMENT`` attribute will increment values by more than one, when using Galera Cluster.
-This can be confusing and worrisome, but this article explains how this is a good method.
+      Key columns using ``AUTO_INCREMENT`` will increase values by more than one with Galera.
+This can be confusing and worrisome, but this article explains why this is a good method.

+   .. rst-class:: rubric-2 list-sub-header
+   .. rubric:: :doc:`resolve-commit-failure`

+   .. rst-class:: list-stats

+      Length: 326 words; Updated: Nov 2019

+   .. rst-class:: list-abstract

+      When you have ``wsrep_debug`` turned ``ON``, you may occasionally see a message noting that a commit has failed due to reason ``3``.

 .. _`kb-trouble-splits-topology`: